alexfernandez803/remotion-dataset/README.md

 ```

-This represents the json into React parameter types
+This represents the json into React parameter types.

 ## React component to represent individual after credit